 Begin the descent into the Pipestem Creek valley.
 Stop and look at the till cuts on the east side of the valley, especially on the south side of the road.
-Notice how the till is of a different consistency and hardness as you descend into the valley, generally becoming harder downward.
+Notice how the till is of a different consistency, generally harder as you descend into the valley.